1. cuObjServer API Specification#

 1.5.3.
 Memory Management APIs#

-1.5.3.1. allocHostBuffer#
+1.5.3.1. allocHostBuffer()#

 void* allocHostBuffer(size_t size);

-• Pointer to allocated buffer on success.
+Pointer to the allocated buffer on success.

 struct rdma_buffer* registerBuffer(void* ptr, size_t size);